Carotid Artery Endarterectomy

 Description of the Procedure

-You will lie flat on a table.
-A roll will be placed under your shoulder.
-Your head will be turned to the side.
-A cut in the skin will be made along the side of the neck.
-The cut will run from just behind the ear to a point above the breastbone.
+An incision will be made in the skin along the side of the neck.
+The incision will run from behind the ear to above the breastbone.
 Clamps will be placed above and below the plaque on the carotid artery.
-In some cases, a temporary bypass tube will be used to maintain blood flow around the area that is being operated on.
+Sometimes, a temporary bypass tube is used.
+The tube will maintain blood flow around the area that is being worked on.

 The artery will be opened and cleaned of plaque.
 The artery will then be sewn back together.
 The clamps, and bypass tube, if used, will then be removed.
-A section of the carotid artery may need to be removed.
-In this case, an artificial graft or a segment of vein will be sewn in to replace it.
+A part of the carotid artery may need to be removed.
+In this case, an artificial graft or a piece of vein will be sewn in to replace it.
 The neck incision will be closed with stitches.
 A bandage will be placed over the site.

 How Long Will It Take?